- Visiting Chesapeake?

 The Capital FY2017 Budget for Parks, Recreation and Tourism includes $885,000 for annual five year recurring funding to include: improvements for ADA requirements at outdoor municipal facilities and community centers; renovations and upgrades to athletic fields; security upgrades at facilities; repair, maintenance, renovations, and enhancements to park amenities, pathways and open spaces and improvements, refurbishment, and enhancements at recreational facilities.
 In addition it includes an annual four year funding of $760,000 for maintenance and renovations on aging facilities.
 The Capital Budget also includes one-time funding of $505,000 for renovations and refurbishments at the Conference Center and approximately $1,000,000 five-year recurring funding of open space funding to add new playgrounds at several public schools and park sites, add splash parks at various parks and community centers and begin the development of Heritage Park.

-The department’s Administrative Division provides leadership and guidance in formulating departmental policies, managing finances, information technology, personnel, data processing, accounting, secretarial support, receptionist, communication services and management information for all the operating divisions of Parks, Recreation and Tourism; provides professional and administrative support to the Parks and Recreation Advisory Board, the Chesapeake Environmental Improvement Council, and to the Chesapeake Fine Arts Commission.
+The department’s Administrative Division provides leadership and guidance in formulating departmental policies, managing finances, information technology, personnel, data processing, accounting, secretarial support, receptionist, communication services and management information for all the operating divisions of Parks, Recreation and Tourism; provides professional and administrative support to the Parks and Recreation Advisory Board, the Arboretum Advisory Board, the Chesapeake Environmental Improvement Council, and to the Chesapeake Fine Arts Commission.
 In addition, this division oversees storekeeping and work order requests for the Department of Parks, Recreation and Tourism and Facilities Management.